spmeesseman/vscode-taskexplorer/README.md

 ## Coming Soon

-* v1.11 - Script file Task Provider - Open and launch scripts (batch, bash, python, powershell, etc)
+* Script file Task Providers - bash, python, powershell
-* v1.12 - NSIS Task Provider - Open and launch NSIS installer scripts
+* NSIS Task Provider - Open and launch NSIS installer scripts

 ## Configuring excludes and ant includes with glob patterns

 The setting 'exclude' defines a string or an array of strings of file patterns to ignore.
 The setting applies to all script types.
 The string(s) must be glob pattern(s), for example:

+    taskExplorer.exclude: [ "**/.vscode-test/**", "**/out/**" ]

 > Note that the glob pattern "\*\*/node_modules/\*\*" is applied by default to the excludes list in all cases.

-    taskExplorer.exclude: [ "**/.vscode-test/**", "**/out/**" ]

 The setting 'includeAnt' is a string or an array of strings used to define file patterns to include which would have normally been ignored by the internal Ant Task Provider.
 By default, only ant files named [Bb]uild.xml are considered.
 The string(s) must be glob pattern(s) and should include the .xml extension, for example: